Have you Considered Becoming a Fibromyalgia Blogger? How To Do It.

 Blogging for Those with Chronic Illness

-I have done everything bit by bit over five years, as my health has allowed.
+I have done everything bit by bit over 10 years, as my health has allowed.
 Don’t be afraid to start small.
-Don’t be afraid to do it a little at a time.
+Or to do it a little at a time.

 Here’s my blog post process: